IntelRealSense/realsense_sdk_zr300/README.md

 ## Learn More

-For more information, please refer to the [doc folder](https://github.com/IntelRealSense/realsense_sdk/tree/master/sdk/doc).
+For a Quick Start guide to developing an application over the SDK, refer to the [**Intel® RealSense™ SDK for Linux Getting Started**](https://github.com/IntelRealSense/realsense_sdk/tree/master/doc/chapters/02_getting_started.txt).

-For a Quick Start guide to developing an application over the SDK, refer to the **Intel® RealSense™ SDK for Linux Getting Started**.
+For detailed instructions on developing over the SDK, refer to the [**Intel® RealSense™ SDK for Linux Developer's Guide**](https://github.com/IntelRealSense/realsense_sdk/tree/master/doc/chapters/03_developer_guide.txt).

-For detailed instructions on developing over the SDK, refer to the **Intel® RealSense™ SDK for Linux Developer's Guide**.
+For a detailed description of the SDK API methods, refer to the [**Intel® RealSense™ SDK for Linux Developer's Reference**](https://github.com/IntelRealSense/realsense_sdk/tree/master/doc/chapters/mainpage.txt).

-For a detailed description of the SDK API methods, refer to the **Intel® RealSense™ SDK for Linux Developer's Reference**.
+For a detalied instructions on generatting dynamic documentation for the project, refer to [**Readme Doxygen**](https://github.com/IntelRealSense/realsense_sdk/tree/master/doc/readme-doxygen.md).

 ## License